beeware/beeware/docs/tutorial/tutorial-5/android.rst

 speed of your Internet connection).
 When the download has completed, you will be prompted to accept Google's Android SDK license.

-Once this completes, we'll now have an android ``build\helloworld\android\gradle`` directory in our project, which will contain an Android project with a Gradle build configuration.
+Once this completes, we'll have a ``build\helloworld\android\gradle`` directory in our project, which will contain an Android project with a Gradle build configuration.
 This project will contain your application code, and a support package containing the Python interpreter.